 The PHY indicates the state of the primary channel and other channels (if any) via the PHY-CCA.indication primitive (see 21.3.18.5 (CCA sensitivity) and 8.3.5.12 (PHY-CCA.indication)).
 Transmission of the PPDU shall be initiated by the PHY after receiving the PHY-TXSTART.request(TXVECTOR) primitive.
 The TXVECTOR elements for the PHY-TXSTART.request primitive are specified in Table 27-1 (TXVECTOR and RXVECTOR parameters).

+Transmission of the PHY preamble may start if TIME_OF_DEPARTURE_REQUESTED is false and shall start immediately if TIME_OF_DEPARTURE_REQUESTED is true, based on the parameters passed in the PHY-TXSTART.request primitive.

+If all of the following conditions are met:

+if dot11TODImplemented and dot11TODActivated are true or if dot11TimingMsmtActivated is true,

+the TXVECTOR parameter TIME_OF_DEPARTURE_REQUESTED is true,

+then the PHY shall issue a PHY-TXSTART.confirm(TXSTATUS) primitive to the MAC, forwarding the TIME_OF_DEPARTURE corresponding to the time when the first frame energy is sent by the transmitting port and TIME_OF_DEPARTURE_ClockRate parameter within the TXSTATUS vector.
+If dot11TimingMsmtActivated is true, then the PHY shall forward the value of TX_START_OF_FRAME_OFFSET in TXSTATUS vector.

 27.2.2 TXVECTOR and RXVECTOR parameters